skyfalir/eCom/README.md

 ## Getting Started

-To get started with nAuction, follow these steps:
+To get started with eCom, follow these steps:

 1. **Clone the repository to your local machine:**